-HUFFINGTON POST: In a television appearance that outraged Democrats are already describing as Joseph McCarthy politics, Minnesota Rep. Michelle Bachmann claimed on Friday that Barack Obama and his wife Michelle held anti-American views and couldn’t be trusted in the White House.
+HUFFINGTON POST: In a television appearance that outraged Democrats are already describing as Joseph McCarthy politics, Minnesota Rep. Michele Bachmann claimed on Friday that Barack Obama and his wife Michelle held anti-American views and couldn’t be trusted in the White House.
 She even called for the major newspapers of the country to investigate other members of Congress to “find out if they are pro-America or anti-America.”
 MORE

 DONATE TO HER DEMOCRAT RIVAL: CLICK HERE (He has already received $30,000 since Bachmann’s bizarre appearance on Hardball)